Make the jump from good skin to great skin with this step-by-step routine for your clearest complexion yet

 4 of 9All photos

 After an extra tough workout, your skin will most likely be left with more than just a "healthy flush."
-We've already clued you in on how to reduce this excess redness, but all that perspiration and build up of oil can lead to major breakouts if not cleared away soon after you've finished your sweat sesh So, if you don't plan on showering immediately after exercising, be sure to give your face a quick wash post-workout.
-"Gently cleanse skin using cool water and a mild face wash to remove sweat and debris from the skin," Weiser urges.
+We've already clued you in on how to reduce this excess redness, but all that perspiration and buildup of oil can lead to major breakouts if not cleared away soon after you've finished your sweat sesh So, if you don't plan on showering immediately after exercising, be sure to give your face a quick wash post-workout.
+"Gently cleanse skin using cool water and a mild face wash to remove sweat and debris from the skin," Dr. Weiser urges.

 Time-saving tip: For a quick post-gym clean-up, opt for a one-stop-shop cleanser like the Perricone Blue Plasma Cleansing Treatment ($45), which will purify pores in a flash while also adding hydration to the skin.